 Internal load balancer on Azure

-The below example shows a configuration file for an internal load balancer on Azure, which also specifies the loadBalancerIP
+The example below shows a configuration file for an internal load balancer on Azure, which also specifies the loadBalancerIP

-(Internal IP address for the load balancer), and the loadBalancerSourceRanges
+(Internal IP address for the load balancer) and the loadBalancerSourceRanges

 (Internal IP ranges allowed to access the load balancer).